 Today’s IT environments are complex, and they are more prone to system failures and downtime, which may have a serious impact on business operations.
 This is where 'Email' as a medium for alerting may struggle.
 Here are some common challenges that are associated with email-based alerting:

 Hence, we see businesses investing heavily in alert mechanisms for better alerting and monitoring.
 This is where OSNexus Quantastor can help.
-The storage management platform uses an internal component which takes charge of entire communication, and integrating it with Squadcast gives users added benefits of numerous incident response features.
+The storage management platform uses an internal component which takes charge of the entire communication, and integrating it with Squadcast gives users added benefits of numerous incident response features.

 Before we jump into the integration benefits, here’s a quick brief of the capabilities of each platform.